NexGenCloud/hyperstack-sdk-javascript/docs/ProfileApi.md

 Create profile

-Creates a provisioning profile to save the configuration of a virtual machine for future use.
+Creates a provisioning profile to save the configuration of a virtual machinefor future use.
 Include the profile name, description, and virtual machine configuration details in the request body.
-For more information about virtual machine profiles, [**click here**](https://infrahub-doc.nexgencloud.com/docs/virtual-machines/provisioning-profiles).
+For more information about virtual machine profiles,[**click here**](https://docs.hyperstack.cloud/docs/virtual-machines/provisioning-profiles).

 ### Example